-Earlier this year, the Department of Health and Social Care (DHSC) undertook an analysis of the supply chain for medicines, including radioisotopes and vaccines, which identified those products that are imported from the EU and the European Economic Area (EEA).
+The Department of Health and Social Care (DHSC) has undertaken an analysis of the supply chain for medicines, including radioisotopes and vaccines, which identified those products that are imported from the EU and the European Economic Area (EEA).
 Without a deal, the supply chains for these products may be affected by changes to border processes and procedures.

 To address this issue DHSC is working with the relevant marketing authorisation holders to ensure that UK stockpiles of medicines are adequate to cope with any potential delays at the border that may arise in the short term.

-In the unlikely event we leave the EU without a deal in March 2019, based on the current cross-government planning scenario we will ensure the UK has an additional 6 weeks’ supply of medicines in case imports from the EU through certain routes are affected.
+In the event we leave the EU without a deal, based on the current cross-government planning scenario we will ensure the UK has an additional 6 weeks’ supply of medicines in case imports from the EU through certain routes are affected.
 This is the current planning assumption but will of course be subject to revision in light of future developments.